 3. Rent Through a Reliable Source

 Unfortunately, there are several scams related to long-term vacation rentals online.
 You should avoid renting directly from an individual who posts ads on platforms like Craigslist.
 These platforms are notorious for attracting scams.
-Instead, turn to a reliable source such as a property management company or a reputable travel platform like Florida Rental By Owners.
-These companies have verified track records to verify their hosts and properties.
+Instead, turn to a reliable source such a reputable travel platform like Florida Rental By Owners or a local property manager.
+These companies have track records to verify their hosts and properties.

 4. Read Reviews

 Most short-term, mid-term and long-term vacation rental properties have a fair number of reviews left by visitors.
 Dive into these reviews and take note of any aspects that may be concerning.
 You can address these concerns specifically with the property management company or host.
 If you are concerned at all move on to the next property.
 In either case, be sure to focus on the most recent reviews for an accurate depiction of experiences by previous guests.

 5. Don’t Rely on Pictures Alone to Work Remotely in a Vacation Rental

 Viewing photographs of a property is immensely helpful when searching for a long-term vacation rental.
 It’s equally important to read the property listing description.
 This may reveal information that is not immediately noticeable through pictures alone.
 For example, there may be photos of a large parking lot in front of a building, but the listing may state that the parking lot is off-limits.
 It may also include updates that may not be reflected in photos.
 For example; a pool is no longer working or the size of the bed has changed from a king to a queen.
 When you want to work remotely in a vacation rental you’ll need a desk and other office amenities like a printer.
 Ensure that the host has the items you need to successfully work away from the office.